Eunice Olsen: Author

 Olsen published the children's book "I'm a Girl.
-See what I can be!" in 2018, which consists of a series of poems about ten women from the video series, WomenTalk.
+See what I can be!" in 2018, which consists of a series of poems about ten women from the video series WomenTalk.
 The book is illustrated by 10 autistic Singaporean artists and designed by HATCH design.
 It was successfully crowdfunded on Indiegogo.

 Speaker and moderator

-Olsen has been engaged to speak globally on a wide range of topics, from women's empowerment, leadership, resilience, and various social issues.
-She is a keynote speaker and has spoken at international events such as the Cartier Women's Awards, the United Nations, LH Forum in France, in educational institutions around the world such as Harvard and universities in India, and various parts of Southeast Asia including Vietnam, the Philippines, and Singapore.
+Olsen has been engaged to speak globally on a wide range of topics from women's empowerment to leadership, resilience, and various social issues.
+She is a keynote speaker and has spoken at international events such as the Cartier Women's Awards, the United Nations, and LH Forum in France, as well as in educational institutions around the world such as Harvard and universities in India, and in various parts of Southeast Asia including Vietnam, the Philippines, and Singapore.

-Olsen had also moderated various forums, and high-profile individuals such as Helle Thorning-Schmidt, the former Prime Minister of Denmark, and panelists from the Swedish Embassy's Disability Forum.
+Olsen had also moderated various forums and events with high-profile individuals such as Helle Thorning-Schmidt, the former Prime Minister of Denmark, and panelists from the Swedish Embassy's Disability Forum.

-On 6 May 2020, Olsen moderated an online webinar for Médecins Sans Frontières, or Doctors Without Borders, titled "Live Chat on COVID-19: How MSF Responds to a Pandemic".
+On 6 May 2020, Olsen moderated an online webinar for Médecins Sans Frontières (Doctors Without Borders) titled "Live Chat on COVID-19: How MSF Responds to a Pandemic."

 On 31 October 2020, Olsen co-hosted the first digital edition of The Purple Parade, which was streamed live on Facebook.

 Music

 In university, Olsen was part of a band and was president of the Electronic Music Lab at the Centre for the Arts.
 In 2004, she released an album in South Korea entitled Believe.

 Olsen was part of a duo called 7 States.
 She was joined by music producer and sound designer Rennie Gomes of Yellowbox.
 Together, they have written a Christmas song, produced a kids' album, and scored a short film for one of Singapore's most acclaimed film directors, Royston Tan, titled Anniversary.
-7 States has also written a song titled "Light," which they dedicated to the athletes of the 2010 Singapore Youth Olympic Games.
+7 States has also written a song titled "Light" that they dedicated to the athletes of the 2010 Singapore Youth Olympic Games.
 7 States recently performed, featuring Humaa Rathor, at the "From Singapore with Love" benefit concert 2011.
 This was in support of World Vision's earthquake relief work in China, Myanmar, and Japan.

 Personal life

-Olsen discovered through a TV program called My Roots that her great-great-grandfather Oskar Pontus Olsson was born in Röra, Orust, Sweden, in 1862.
+Olsen discovered through a TV program called My Roots that her great-great-grandfather Oskar Pontus Olsson was born in Röra, Orust, Sweden in 1862.
 He became a sailor on ships that traveled back and forth to England.
 He eventually settled in Malaya around 1885 and lived in Malaya for 54 years.
-On 20 November 1928, he was naturalised, as Oscar Olsen, a British citizen in Singapore.
+On 20 November 1928, he was naturalised as Oscar Olsen, a British citizen in Singapore.

 While filming a bicentennial special of Becoming Singapore, she also learned that her grandfather from her mother's side, Yap Swee Kang, was an auxiliary fire service volunteer after World War 2.